Support Home > Search > Jetpack Search: Frequently Asked Questions

 How can I reduce the number of records on my site?

-add_action( 'plugins_loaded', 'filter_blacklisted_post_types' );
+add_action( 'plugins_loaded', 'filter_disallowedlist_post_types' );

-public function filter_blacklisted_post_types() {
+function filter_disallowedlist_post_types() {

 if ( class_exists( '\Automattic\Jetpack\Sync\Settings' ) ) {

-// Get current blacklist
+// Get current disallowedlist

-//Check if post type is in blacklist
+//Check if post type is in disallowedlist

-if ( ! in_array( 'topic', $blacklist ) ) {
+if ( ! in_array( 'XXXXX', $disallowedlist ) ) {

-// Append post_type to blacklist
+// Append post_type to disallowedlist

 $settings = [